edwint88/docker-keycloak-https/README.md

 # docker-keycloak-https
-This is how one should set the Keycloak to work with a self signed certificate
+This is how one should set the Keycloak to work with a self signed certificate In the future Keycloak versions this can be set from the config files.

 # Keycloak.jks
 is the one from here: https://www.keycloak.org/docs/3.3/server_installation/topics/network/https.html